mkozjak/node-telnet-client/README.md

 * `failedLoginMatch`: String or regex to match if your host provides login failure messages.
 Defaults to undefined.
 * `timeout`: Sets the socket to timeout after the specified number of milliseconds of inactivity on the socket.
+* `execTimeout`: A timeout used to wait for a server reply when this method is used.
+Defaults to 'undefined'.
 * `irs`: Input record separator.
 A separator used to distinguish between lines of the response.
 Defaults to '\r\n'.
 * `ors`: Output record separator.
 A separator used to execute commands (break lines on input).
 Defaults to '\n'.
 * `echoLines`: The number of lines used to cut off the response.
 Defaults to 1.